BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_3_Programming_Bitcoind_with_C.md

 json_decref(lu_result);
 json_decref(lu_response);
 ```
-If you didn't find any large-enough UTXOs, you'll have to report that sad fact to the user ... and perhaps suggest that they should use a better sending program that will correctly merge UTXOs.
+If you didn't find any large-enough UTXOs, you'll have to report that sad fact to the user ... and perhaps suggest that they should use a better program that will correctly merge UTXOs.
 ```
 if (!tx_id) {